networknt/light-doc/content/tutorial/eventuate/todo-list/project.md

 Now let's copy common, command and query modules to the todo-list folder from existing one.

-- common contains events and model
+- common contains events and models
 - command contains command definitions and command side service
 - query contains query side service